wikiteams/emergent-task-allocation/README.md

 ### Evolutionary model

-The evolutionary game is supposed to answer question - is there a stable set of strategies for w typical github repository, and whether is it better than using a central planer to control team work or not.
+The evolutionary game is supposed to answer question - is there a stable set of strategies for a typical GitHub repository, and whether is it better than using a central planer to control team work or not.

 #### Standard configurations with Pareto principle

 The Pareto principle (also known as the 80–20 rule, the law of the vital few, and the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.
-Yet, we add an evolutionary plan where there are three strategies taking part in the evolutionary game - homophily, heterophily and preferential.
+We add an evolutionary plan where there are three strategies taking part in the evolutionary game - homophily, heterophily and preferential, which means that even a minor strategy has a chance of creating a vast major of work.

 ![Evolution plans](https://dl.dropboxusercontent.com/u/103068909/evolution-plans-sus.png "Evolution plans")